 The following resource can be used in support of the EHR Implementation Lifecycle.
-It is recommended by "boots-on-the-ground" professionals for use by others who have made the commitment to implement or upgrade to certified electronic health record (EHR) systems.
+It is recommended by "boots-on-the-ground" professionals for use by others who have made the commitment to implement or upgrade to certified EHR systems.

 EHR Implementation Lifecycle